alecthibodeau/patturns-client/README.md

 ## Future Features

-- Add more colors for the user to select.
+- Add more color choices.
-- Add option to cycle through saved patterns as an animation.
+- Add a feature to cycle through saved patterns at faster or slower speeds: for animation and slide-show effects, respectively.

 ----------------------------------------------------------------
 (C) 2018 Alec Thibodeau